theupdateframework/specification/tuf-spec.md

     also recommended for <a>TARGETPATH</a>.
 A path separator in a path SHOULD NOT be matched by a wildcard in the <a>PATHPATTERN</a>.

-    Note: As each <PATHPATTERN> describes the paths that a delegated role is trusted to provide, it is important to understand the functioning of path patterns to avoid mistaken assumptions that can lead to a false sense of security.
+    Note: As each <a>PATHPATTERN</a> describes the paths that a delegated role is trusted to provide, it is important to understand the functioning of path patterns to avoid mistaken assumptions that can lead to a false sense of security.
 For example, an assumption that `"foo/*"` applies recursively to